mbogner/cc_kotlin_library/README.md

-# Cookiecutter Spring Boot Kotlin API
+# Cookiecutter Kotlin Library

-Simple template for use with Spring Boot, Kotlin and OpenAPI with code generation.
+Create libraries for use in other projects.

 This project is using https://github.com/mbogner/spring-boot-bom to define library versions.